mweglowski/pathfinding_simulator/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, please fork the repository, make changes, and submit a pull request.

-## License
-This project is open-sourced under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ---

 *Inspired by the foundational reinforcement learning work of Sutton and Barto.*